Ttong2020/Flight-Simulator/README.md

 - I want to deepen my understanding of the four basic principles of flight (lift, weight, thrust, drag).

 Project Description:
-- I use aerodynamic equations and joystick inputs (may use keyboard & mouse instead) to model aircraft behaviour across two control surfaces (ailerons & elevator).
+- I use aerodynamic equations and joystick inputs (may use keyboard & mouse instead) to model aircraft behaviour across two primary control surfaces (ailerons & elevator).
 - I use the Pygame module, which is a 2D game library for Python, as it is simpler to programme than a 3D game engine (Ursina).
 - My program works by moving the background, which is basically two rectangles (sky & ground).
 This creates a sense that the aircraft is rolling and pitching.
 - I need to calculate the coordinates of the four points for each rectangle.